MaxDZ8/goodbye-vivproj/pseudo-reference/README.md

 1. Available [taxonomies](./taxonomies.md) (aka "categories", in their dialog).
 2. [Properties](./axi-component-properties.md) of an AXI component.
 3. [Bus interfaces](./bus-interfaces.md) of a component created by the regular project-based flow.
+Bus interface parameters included.
 4. [Ports](./io-ports.md) of a component created by the regular project-based flow **and** supporting some custom ports for the lulz (I usually just drive feedback LEDs or throw them away).
 5. [Port maps](./port-maps.md), putting ports into bus interfaces.